CesiumGS/3d-tiles/README.md

 ## Coordinate reference system (CRS)

 Tile objects are specified in a coordinate system as defined by the type of [bounding volume](#bounding-volumes) used.
-This coordinate system will often be in a geospatial context and use the [WGS84 ellipsoidal coordinate system](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf), but it doesn't have to be.
+This coordinate system will often be in a geospatial context and use the WGS 84 datum as defined in [EPSG 4326](http://nsidc.org/data/atlas/epsg_4326.html).
+Otherwise, the bounding volume will be defined with a right-handed 3-axis (x, y, z) Cartesian coordinate system.

 ### Tile content coordinate systems